-As shown in the above examples, DIST\SUBDIRS is used by targets that need to recurse in all directories, even those which have been conditionally left out of the build.
+As shown in the above examples, DIST\SUBDIRS is used in rules that need to recurse in all directories, even those which have been conditionally left out of the build.

 Precisely, DIST\SUBDIRS is used by make dist, make distclean, and make maintainer-clean.
-All other recursive targets use SUBDIRS.
+All other recursive rules use SUBDIRS.